Buy Richard Hunter’s Huntersounds Patch Set for Digitech RP!

 There’s no more economical way for a harp player to add a huge assortment of high-quality sounds to a stage or studio setup than a Digitech RP with Huntersounds patches in it!
-Start with a half dozen each of great reverbs and great delays—as good or better than dedicated reverb or delay units costing as much or more than an RP device.
+Start with a half dozen each of great reverbs and great delays — as good or better than dedicated reverb or delay units costing as much or more than an RP device.
 Add amplifier and cabinet modeling based on dozens of well-known amplifiers, pitch and modulation effects, distortions, and more.
 You get the picture: this thing rocks.
 But out of the box, it’s set up for guitar, not harmonica, and it’s not easy to figure out how to make it work for harp.
 That’s where we come in.

 Clockwise from upper right: RP500, RP355, RP255, RP155

-• The Huntersounds patch sets unleash the power of the Digitech RP for harp
+The Huntersounds patch sets unleash the power of the Digitech RP for harp

-Richard Hunter’s Huntersounds patch sets for the Digitech RP series devices turn your Digitech RP 150, 155, 200/200A, 250, 255, 350, or 355 into an incredibly powerful harmonica setup.
-(We don’t currently offer patches for the RP500, but we intend to do so.
-Check with us if you’re wondering about availability.)
+Richard Hunter’s Huntersounds patch sets for the Digitech RP series devices turn your Digitech RP 150, 155, 200/200A, 250, 255, 350, 355, 500, 1000, or 360 into an incredibly powerful harmonica setup for stage and studio.

-You get dozens of “patches” (pre-configured sound setups) for your Digitech RP 150, 155, 250, 255, 350, or 355, in both single patch and bulk load format, ready for loading into your RP via a USB connection to your computer.
+You get dozens of “patches” (pre-configured sound setups) for your Digitech RP 150, 155, 250, 255, 350, 355, 500, 1000, or 360/360XP in both single patch and bulk load format, ready for loading into your RP via a USB connection to your computer.
 (Note: the RP200/200A have no USB connection, so patches have to be entered by hand; we supply a spreadsheet that contains all the settings.)
 These are EXACTLY the same sounds used by Richard Hunter on his recordings and performances, and they cover everything from simple reverbs and delays only to massive amped blues and rock sounds, with and without a range of ear-catching effects like vibrato, rotary speaker, and pitch-shifting.

 The emphasis in our patch sets is on sounds that harmonica players can use immediately in a wide range of styles, and we’ve tweaked every patch over and over to yield the maximum volume and tone without feedback.
 The result is a big batch of loud, bold, beautiful sounds for harp that sound at home in both traditional and very modern styles.
 There are amped-up Chicago blues setups, big low octave doubles that transform the harp’s sound and weight, organ-style patches with reverb and rotary speaker or vibrato FX, envelope filters and wah-wahs for tons of waka-waka fun, smooth, sweet reverbs and delays, and more, all of it immediately usable on stage and in the studio.
+(One thing a Digitech RP won’t do is run on batteries.
+If you need a device that runs on battery power, check out our patch set for the Zoom G3/G3x.)

-You can download a complete current layout and description of each of our latest patch sets for Digitech RP250/255/350/355 by clicking on one or more of the links below.
+You can download a complete current layout and description of each of our latest patch sets for Digitech RP250/255/350/355/500/1000/360 by clicking on one or more of the links below.

 Download Huntersounds v16 RP355 Patch List